cryptpad/blog/source/_posts/Recent-interviews-and-presentations.md

 ---

-CryptPad and the team have received some attention recently through various channels: Reddit AMA thread, podcast, presentation, and blog interview.
+CryptPad and the team have received some attention recently through various channels: a Reddit AMA thread, podcast, presentation, and blog interview.
 Whether you prefer to read, watch or listen there is a way for you to get an up-to-date presentation of CryptPad.

 Aaron MacSween was invited for an [Ask Me Anything (AMA) thread on r/privacy](https://www.reddit.com/r/privacy/comments/k1uonq/im_aaron_macsween_project_lead_for_cryptpad_the/) on Reddit.
 The thread started on November 27th 2020 and lasted for a couple of days.
 98 questions were raised about everything from CryptPad's business model, to future development plans, the broader state of open-source software, and the EU's recent debates against encryption.